owlbarn/tutorial/book/architecture/README.md

 Refer to [@wang2017owl] [@minsky2013real], example of references

 Owl is an emerging library developed in the OCaml language for scientific and engineering computing.
 It focuses on providing a comprehensive set of high-level numerical functions so that developers can quickly build up any data analytical applications.
 After over one-year intensive development and continuous optimisation, Owl has evolved into a powerful software system with competitive performance to mainstream numerical libraries.
 Meanwhile, Owl’s overall architecture remains simple and elegant, its small code base can be easily managed by a small group of developers.

-In this chapter, we first present Owl’s design, core components, and its key functionality.
+In this chapter, we first present Owl's design, core components, and its key functionality.
 We show that Owl benefits greatly from OCaml's module system which not only allows us to write concise generic code with superior performance, but also leads to a very unique design to enable parallel and distributed computing.
 OCaml's static type checking significantly reduces potential bugs and accelerates the development cycle.
 We also share the knowledge and lessons learnt from building up a full-fledge system for scientific computing with the functional programming community.

 ## Introduction

 Thanks to the recent advances in machine learning and deep neural networks, there is a huge demand on various numerical tools and libraries in order to facilitate both academic researchers and industrial developers to fast prototype and test their new ideas, then develop and deploy analytical applications at large scale.
 Take deep neural network as an example, Google invests heavily in TensorFlow while Facebook promotes their PyTorch.
 Beyond these libraries focusing on one specific numerical task, the interest on general purpose tools like Python and Julia also grows fast.
 Python has been one popular choice among developers for fast prototyping analytical applications, one important reason is because SciPy and NumPy two libraries, tightly integrated with other advanced functionality such as plotting, offer a powerful environment which lets developers write very concise code to finish complicated numerical tasks.
 As a result, even for the frameworks which were not originally developed in Python (such as Caffe and TensorFlow), they often provide Python bindings to take advantage of the existing numerical infrastructure in NumPy and SciPy.

 On the other hand, the supporting of basic scientific computing in OCaml is rather fragmented.
 There have been some initial efforts (e.g., Lacaml, Oml, Pareto, and etc.), but their APIs are either too low-level to offer satisfying productivity, or the designs overly focus on a specific problem domain.
 Moreover, inconsistent data representation and careless use of abstract types make it difficult to pass data across different libraries.
 Consequently, developers often have to write a significant amount of boilerplate code just to finish rather trivial numerical tasks.
 As we can see, there is a severe lack of a general purpose numerical library in OCaml ecosystem.
 We believe OCaml per se is a good candidate for developing such a general purpose numerical library for two important reasons: 1) we can write functional code as concise as that in Python with typesafety; 2) OCaml code often has much superior performance comparing to dynamic languages such as Python and Julia.

 However, designing and developing a full-fledged numerical library is a non-trivial task, despite that OCaml has been widely used in system programming such as MirageOS.
 The key difference between the two is obvious and interesting: system libraries provide a lean set of APIs to abstract complex and heterogeneous physical hardware, whilst numerical library offer a fat set of functions over a small set of abstract number types.

 When Owl project started in 2016, we were immediately confronted by a series of fundamental questions like: "what should be the basic data types", "what should be the core data structures", "what modules should be designed", and etc.
 In the following development and performance optimisation, we also tackled many research and engineering challenges on a wide range of different topics such as software engineering, language design, system and network programming, and etc.

 In this chapter, We show that Owl benefits greatly from OCaml’s module system which not only allows us to write concise generic code with superior performance, but also leads to a very unique design to enable parallel and distributed computing.
 OCaml's static type checking significantly reduces potential bugs and accelerate the development cycle.
 We would like to share the knowledge and lessons learnt from building up a full-fledge system for scientific computing with the functional programming community.

 ## Architecture Overview